A Method To Characterize the Wide-Angle Point Spread Function of Astronomical Images: Methodology

 \subsubsection{Bright Extended Sources}

 Extended sources are currently not modeled and are masked empirically.
 We pick out extended sources based on a relationship between peak surface brightness and magnitude.
-A broken power law is iteratively fitted with $3\sigma$-clipping for the relationship between the central maximum brightness \texttt{MU\_MAX} and the magnitude \texttt{MAG\_AUTO} from SExtractor.
+A broken power law is iteratively fitted with $3\sigma$ clipping for the relationship between the central maximum brightness \texttt{MU\_MAX} and the magnitude \texttt{MAG\_AUTO} from SExtractor.
 Sources with $5\sigma$ deviation from the relation and either \texttt{CLASS\_STAR} $<$ 0.5 or \texttt{ELLIPTICITY} $>$ 0.7 are deemed to be extend sources and are masked with elliptical apertures built from SExtractor shape parameters but with enlarged aperture sizes.
-This step is to designed to maximally mask the light from sources not included in the model, although we note there could be other sources of contamination (see Section \ref{Sec:Discussion}).
-In addition, a user-defined mask map can be optionally provided to mask particular regions/objects of interest (referred to as `object mask'), e.g., diffuse galaxies under the detection threshold, large nearby galaxies, Galactic cirrus patches, etc., as supplementary masks if not included in the SExtractor detections.
+This step is designed to maximally mask the light from sources not included in the model, although we note there could be other sources of contamination (see Section \ref{Sec:Discussion}).
+In addition, a user-defined mask map can be optionally provided to mask particular regions/objects of interest (referred to as `object mask'), e.g., diffuse galaxies under the detection threshold, large nearby galaxies, subregions filled with Galactic cirrus, etc., as supplementary masks.
 The final mask map is the combination of the above introduced mask maps.